 Check Vendors And Services section for detailed information on vendors and fees applied for provided services

-Custom fee can be created in BidCore on the line item level to support clients’ financial and reporting requirements.
-At this moment only one custom fee can be added to a line item in the BidCore UI.
+Custom fees can be created in BidCore on the line item level to support clients’ financial and reporting requirements.
+You can add up to 5 custom fees to a line item in the BidCore UI.

-To include a fee into the media cost, mark the Include in the total media cost when setting up the fee in the BidCore UI and lay it down within the Advertiser Budget.
+To include a fee into the actual media cost, mark the Include in the total media cost when setting up the fee in the BidCore UI and lay it down within the Actual Media Cost.
 For example, if you want to spend $70 and include a 30% media fee in the media cost, it calculates as follows:

 Custom Fee: 70 * 0.3 = 21

-Therefore, you should set the Advertiser Budget to $91.
+Therefore, you should set the Actual Media Cost to $91.
 Then you will spend $70, save 30% aka $21 as the custom fee and have $91 in the Original Media Cost tab in reporting.
-If you add the fee on the top of the media cost, you should not lay it down in the Advertiser Budget.
+If you add the fee on the top of the media cost, you should not lay it down in the Actual Media Cost.